-Content Notes: This book includes descriptions of battle violence, and a main character’s memory of an intimate situation between his adolescent self and an adult.
-Readers with specific questions are encouraged to contact the author: mia at miawest dot com.
+Content Notes: battle violence, and a main character’s memory of an intimate situation between his adolescent self and an adult.
+Readers with specific questions are encouraged to contact the author: mia at miawest dot com

 Morien lay on his back, and now that Safir could take measure of the entire situation, that measure was impressive.
 The man’s body occupied much more than half the bed, between the breadth of his shoulders and the general length of…well, everything.
 The top of his head nearly touched the wall, while his feet peeked from under the bottom of the blanket.
 In fact, his heels weren’t even on the mattress.
 The poor blanket started around his ankles, managed to cover his legs—and, oh, that sweet bulge at the tops of his thighs—his flat belly and his ribs.
 And one nipple.
 The other, dark and pebbled in the morning chill, rose and fell temptingly close to Safir’s mouth.

 What he’d give to have a taste.
 If only it wouldn’t wake up Morien and his annoying propriety.